Links on SoundGuys may earn us a commission. Learn more.

 Is the AirPods (3rd generation) or Galaxy Buds 2 better for phone calls?

 On the iPhone, the Apple AirPods (3rd generation) microphone sounds better than just about any true wireless option on the market.
-However, with pretty much every pair of AirPods we’ve reviewed, that sound quality takes a hit when paired with Android devices or different computers.
+However, with pretty much every pair of AirPods we’ve reviewed, including the AirPods Max, that sound quality takes a hit when paired with Android devices or different computers.
 In comparison, the Samsung Galaxy Buds 2 just doesn’t sound as good, but it should sound a little more consistent across platforms.

 Apple AirPods (3rd generation) mic sample (Ideal):